prachitbhike/wanderwhiteboard/README.md

-Wander Whiteboard by Prachit Bhike
+Wander Whiteboard

-Using TLDraw sdk and Lovable!
+Created using the wonderful Tldraw sdk!